JoshLove-portfolio/Python-Client-Server/README.md

 # Python-Client-Server
 Demonstration of using MongoDB with Python on behalf of the fictional company Grazioso Salvare.
+This was a deliverable for a CS core class.

 For a demonstration of functionality, please review the .docx file in this repo which includes a .gif demo.